alph4byt3/CTF-Stuff/Waffle-Land.md

 > `' ORDER BY 5`

-Everything until this point shouldn't return any errors but the order of products change due the query.
+Everything until this point shouldn't return any errors but the order of products change due to the query.
 Once I hit 6, I once again get an error meaning that there are 5 columns in this table.

 Knowing this, I can start building the payload.